 - Make sure your student has the necessary documentation and identification to complete mandatory employment forms.
 Please refer to our forms page to see what forms are required and what documentation is needed to complete the New Student Employee paperwork.
 The required documents must be the original copy.
 We cannot accept photocopies, PDFs or faxes.
 Students must fill out this paperwork within three days of beginning employment.
 Please note, this paperwork cannot be completed until the student has secured a job.

-- All Student Employment information and forms are available on the Student Employment website.
+- All Student Employment information and forms are available under Forms & Documents.

 Here is an infograph you may refer to as a fast and easy guide.